yulupan00/BASKET/README.md

 ## Dataset & Annotations

 ### BASKET Download
-To download the BASKET dataset, please complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSd_NXfijBL4nIn0aXDNni3VCPoYGUM5l8w55uOtD11qp_g5iQ/viewform?usp=dialog) to request access.
+To download the BASKET dataset, please access Hugging Face [page](https://huggingface.co/datasets/yulupan/BASKET) to request access.
 By submitted the form, you are agreeing and acknowledging that you have read and understand the notice.
 We will reply with the link and the corresponding guidelines after we receive your request.

+**Please note that the dataset is ~1.8T in size.**

 ### Data Structure